VfSymLinear

 Discussion

-The VfSymLinear object is used in the Spatial Analyst tools Path Distance, Path Distance Allocation, and Path Distance Back Link.
+This object is used in the Distance Accumulation and Distance Allocation Spatial Analyst tools, as well as the Path Distance, Path Distance Allocation, and Path Distance Back Link Legacy Distance tools.

 The vertical factor (VF) object defines the relationship between the vertical cost factor and the vertical relative moving angle (VRMA).